 Welcome!
-I am an Assistant Professor of Political Science at the University of Richmond.
+I am an Associate Professor of Political Science at the University of Richmond.
 I teach classes on international relations, global governance, anti-Americanism & world opinion, and human rights & modern day slavery.

-This fall, I am delighted to teach a class on Human Rights and Modern Day Slavery.
+This year, I am delighted to teach a class on Human Rights and Modern Day Slavery.

-I am also working on several projects about human trafficking and modern day slavery with Free the Slaves and Chab Dai.
-Another project examines the nature of the U.S.-European Transatlantic Gap.
-Another project looks at the sources and impact of world public opinion.
+I am also working on several projects about human trafficking and modern day slavery with the Walk Free Foundation.

 Please feel free to contact me if you would like to discuss any of the above topics.
 I look forward to hearing your ideas.